 In June 1974 Heimlich published preliminary findings from his experiments with anti-choking techniques in a US medical journal.
 Newspapers around the US quickly began picking up on examples where readers, including restaurant owners, had caught word of Heimlich’s article and had tried the maneouvre on choking casualties, with successful results.

 Word spread, and that summer the Journal of the American Medical Association published an editorial in which, with the surgeon’s permission, the technique was officially referred to for the first time as the “Heimlich Manoeuvre”.
 A year later, Heimlich wrote a peer-reviewed paper for the JAMA on his life-saving discovery.
 The technique became widely adopted nationally and internationally and is today explained via diagrams on posters in most US restaurants and is also taught in many schools, according to his son, Philip Heimlich.

-The surgeon, who studied at Cornell University in upstate New York, is also well known in the medical community for pioneering various surgical techniques and a device called the Heimlich valve that can be used for administering triage on chest wounds in the field, including in battle.
+The surgeon studied at Cornell University in upstate New York, and was also well known in the medical community for pioneering various surgical techniques and a device called the Heimlich valve that can be used for administering triage on chest wounds in the field, including in battle.

-Heimlich’s son Philip, who lives near his father in Cincinnati, said the elder Heimlich was widowed three years ago, but although he lives in assisted accommodation for the elderly he is very fit for his age.
+Heimlich’s son Philip, who lives near his father in Cincinnati, said the elder Heimlich was widowed lived in assisted accommodation for the elderly but was very fit for his age.

-“He swims three or four times a week and he goes to the symphony and the ballet.
+“He swam three or four times a week and went to the symphony and the ballet.
 I hear he performed his manoeuvre with great agility.
 I have always been very proud of my dad and I believe he is the person who has saved more lives than anyone living,” he said.